weiyanminoo/tp/docs/UserGuide.md

 * `WEDDING_ID` is the unique identifier of the wedding event.

 Examples:
-* `unmark w/W1 i/1` Marks a Task at index 1 of the wedding event `W1` as not completed.
+* `unmark w/W1 i/1` Marks the Task at index 1 of the wedding event `W1` as not completed.

 ### Deleting a Wedding Task: `deleteTask`